-- 2.2.1 The former fire authorities of Dorset and Wiltshire have both traditionally been low spending authorities.
-As a result, we have suffered from being low funded authorities as well, receiving much lower than average funding from central government, compared to other fire authorities. - 2.2.2 The low level of funding inevitably places pressure on levels of council tax.
-For 2016/17 the Dorset and Wiltshire Fire and Rescue Authority band D Fire Precept figure was £69.21.
-This is much lower when compared to a national average for fire and rescue authorities of £73.14 (see Chart below).
+- 2.2.1 The former Fire Authorities of Dorset and Wiltshire and Swindon have both traditionally been low spending authorities.
+As a result, we too have suffered from being low funded authorities, receiving much lower than average funding from central Government, compared to other Fire Authorities. - 2.2.2 The low level of funding inevitably places pressure on levels of fire precept/council tax.
+For 2016/17 the Dorset & Wiltshire Fire and Rescue Authority Band D fire precept figure was £69.21.
+This is much lower when compared to a national average for FRAs of £73.14 (see Chart below).

-Chart 1: Band D Council Tax 2016/17 (all Combined Fire Authorities)
+Chart 1: Band D fire precept 2016/17 (combined fire authorities)

-- 2.2.3 We are unable to raise our precept to the national average level of £73.14, which would mean a 6% rise, as we would be in breach of the referendum threshold. - 2.2.4 The Provisional Settlement for 2017/18 announced a council tax referendum threshold for 2017/18 of 2% for the Fire Authority.
-Some Authorities have been given the opportunity to increase their council tax by more than the 2% threshold, to take in to account the cost of adult social care provision and have a limit of an additional 2% or 3% over this and the next two years, with a limit of 6% in the three-year period.
-District Councils and Police and Crime Commissioners (PCCs) in the lower quartile for precept, have been allowed increase their council tax by up to 2% or £5, whichever is the higher.
-For medium term financial planning purposes, and in line with Government assumptions, we have assumed that the 2% referendum cap will remain in force in future years. - 2.2.5 Total Fire Precept funding is also impacted by increases in the taxbase, i.e. the number of band D equivalent households in the Authority area.
+- 2.2.3 We are unable to raise our precept to the national average level of £73.14, which would mean a 6% rise, because we would be in breach of the referendum threshold. - 2.2.4 The Provisional Settlement for 2017/18 announced a council tax referendum threshold for 2017/18 of 2% for the Fire Authority.
+Some Authorities have been given the opportunity to increase their council tax by more than the 2% threshold.
+This will take in to account the cost of adult social care provision and have a limit of an additional 2% or 3% over this and the next two years, with a limit of 6% in the 3-year period.
+District Councils and Police and Crime Commissioners (PCCs) in the lower quartile for precept, have been allowed to increase their council tax by up to 2% or £5, whichever is the higher.
+For medium term financial planning purposes, and in line with Government assumptions, we have assumed that the 2% referendum cap will remain in force in future years. - 2.2.5 Total fire precept funding is also impacted by increases in the taxbase, i.e. the number of Band D equivalent households in the Authority area.
 We have been notified by each billing authority of our taxbase figures for 2017/18.
-On average across the whole of the Authority area our taxbase has risen by just 1.03%.
-Taking a prudent approach, for medium term financial planning purposes, we have adjusted our initial estimates included in the Financial Principles paper to Policy and Resources Committee to reflect taxbase increases of 1.0% for future years.
-This is in line with forecast increases expected by the billing authorities. - 2.2.6 There are also one-off collection fund surpluses and deficits held at each of the billing authorities, which offset or add to the amount collected in year in respect council tax income.
-In total these amount to £489k for 2017/18 but these amounts are one-off windfalls and cannot be relied upon over the medium term.
+On average across the whole of the Authority area our taxbase has risen by 1.21%.
+Taking a prudent approach, for medium term financial planning purposes, we have adjusted our initial estimates, included in the Financial Principles paper to Policy and Resources Committee, to reflect taxbase increases of 1.0% for future years.
+This is in line with forecast increases expected by the billing authorities.

+2.2.6 There are also one-off collection fund surpluses and deficits held at each of the billing authorities, which offset or add to the amount collected in the year in respect of council tax income.
+In total these amount to £530k for 2017/18 but these amounts are one-off windfalls and cannot be relied upon over the medium term.

-Funding Summary
+2.3 Funding Summary

-2.2.7 The table below shows the overall funding position taking account of potential precept increases available for 2017/18 together with reported taxbase increases, anticipated grant funding and Business Rates Retention (BRR):
+2.3.1 The table below shows the overall funding position taking account of potential precept increases available for 2017/18 together with reported taxbase increases, anticipated grant funding and Business Rates Retention (BRR):

 Option 1 1.99% increase Option 2 1.00% increase Option 3 0% increase

-Taxbase 530,111 530,111 530,111
+Taxbase 531,088 531,088 531,088

 Fire Precept band D (£) £70.59 £69.90 £69.21

-Fire Precept (£m) 37.421 37.055 36.689
+Fire Precept (£m) 37.489 37.123 36.756

-Collection Fund Surplus/Deficit(-)(£m) 0.489 0.489 0.489
+Collection Fund Surplus/Deficit(-)(£m) 0.530 0.530 0.530

 Revenue Support Grant (RSG)(£m) 5.704 5.704 5.704

 BRR and Top Up grant (£m) 9.763 9.763 9.763

 RSD/Transition Grant 0.249 0.249 0.249

-Total Funding (£m) 53.625 53.260 52.894
+Total Funding (£m) 53.735 53.369 53.002